MpsCloudWebSystems/gateway/README.md

 # gateway
-Works like a middleware to recognize and imports files from DICOM
+Works like a middleware to recognize and imports files from DICOM and retrieve those files